-During my independent travels, after I’d been to the Crater Lakes area and seen the witch doctor (see post “Witch Doctors in the Rwenzoris”), I moved on to Queen Elizabeth National Park.
+During my independent travels, after I’d been to the Crater Lakes area and seen the witch doctor, I moved on to Queen Elizabeth National Park.
 Yes, named after the British monarch.
 This was my brief dabble in posh and luxury.
 I was a regular … well, queen!
 OK, perhaps only princess.
 I shan’t bore you with the list of justifications as to why I so pampered myself; I will provide only the one truth that it was all about logistics rather than merely spoiling myself for the sake of spoilage.
 So, I had a private driver and stayed in a 5-star hotel with full board, and by luck, my room was directly off the pool which was an internet connection area, and it carried over inside my room.
 The beers from the poolside bar carried over quite nicely into my room as well, actually.
-View off the pool balcony, a few steps from my porch (sunset):
+This is the view from the pool balcony, a few steps from my porch (sunset):

 Unlike being at the UWEC where Steph and I were about the only white people on the grounds, the hotel was more than half full with white people, which suddenly made me feel odd.
-But in a pretty wild coincidence, I ran into the Japanese woman who lived next to me at the zoo … there are 3 apartments joined together like townhouses, and I lived in the furthest one and she lived in the middle one … who was working at the UWEC for 2 years on some kind of exchange or something.
-There at that swanky hotel!
+But in a pretty wild coincidence, I ran into the Japanese woman who lived next to me at the zoo … there are three apartments joined together like townhouses, and I lived in the furthest one and she lived in the middle one … she was working at the UWEC for two years on some kind of exchange or something.
+And there she was at that swanky hotel!
 She had taken the weekend off and come with a group of Japanese people to see the park.